Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/docs/option_2/README.md

 **Step 6.
 Follow PR approval process to DEV workspace**

 - When the PR is approved, devops Build and Release pipelines are triggered:
-    1. the Build pipeline checks that no `item-config.json` files are being pushed to `dev`
+    1. the Build pipeline checks that no `item-config.json` files are being pushed to `dev`.
+For more information on usage of DevOps Pipelines in this sample, review the [DevOps Pipelines README](../../devops/option_2/README.md).
-    2. the release pipeline will mirror what is on `dev` to the development workspace by running `update_from_git_to_ws.ps1`
+    2. the release pipeline will mirror what is on `dev` to the development workspace by running `update_from_git_to_ws.ps1`.

 **Step 7 and 8.
 Use Release pipeline to deploy to all environments/stages**

 - The release pipeline for STG and PRD can be identical or a variation to the release pipeline for DEV.
+For more information on usage of DevOps Pipelines in this sample, review the [DevOps Pipelines README](../../devops/option_2/README.md).

 ## Fabric Items and Source Control